scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:15
-But what if you want to centralize how that data is 1:17 stored and how it's accessed?
+But what if you want to centralize how that data is 1:17 stored and how it’s accessed?
 1:19
 You can add multiple projects to an existing scope.
 1:22